-- 28.12.1 The Committee shall decide the matter at the conclusion of its consideration of the appeal or as soon as possible thereafter. - 28.12.2 The Committee may decide by a majority. - 28.12.3 The Committee may: - i) dismiss the appeal because the subject matter of the appeal does not fall within the scope of §26.3; - ii) dismiss the appeal because the disposal at College level did not involve defective or unfair procedure, or a failure to take relevant medical or adverse personal circumstances into account or was not manifestly unreasonable; - iii) dismiss the appeal because the new evidence submitted by the student could reasonably have been produced to the College Appeals Committee; - iv) dismiss the appeal because the appeal is frivolous or vexatious; or if it is considered that the student suffered no material prejudice;

-v) refer the appeal to the appropriate College Committee or to a Board of Examiners with whatever guidance or direction it considers appropriate;

-- vi) uphold the appeal and grant whatever remedy it considers fair in the circumstances which does not involve overturning an academic judgement. - 28.12.4 The decision and the reasons for the decision, with reference to any findings of fact, will be provided in writing to the student and his or her representative by Recorded Delivery normally within 10 working days of the decision being determined.
+- 28.12.1 The Committee shall decide the matter at the conclusion of its consideration of the appeal or as soon as possible thereafter. - 28.12.2 The Committee may decide by a majority. - 28.12.3 The Committee may: - i) dismiss the appeal because the subject matter of the appeal does not fall within the scope of §26.3; - ii) dismiss the appeal because the disposal at College level did not involve defective or unfair procedure, or a failure to take relevant medical or adverse personal circumstances into account or was not manifestly unreasonable; - iii) dismiss the appeal because the new evidence submitted by the student could reasonably have been produced to the College Appeals Committee; - iv) dismiss the appeal because the new evidence submitted by the student is not relevant or makes no material difference to the consideration of the case; - v) dismiss the appeal because the appeal is frivolous or vexatious; or if it is considered that the student suffered no material prejudice; - vi) refer the appeal to the appropriate College Committee or to a Board of Examiners with whatever guidance or direction it considers appropriate; - vii) uphold the appeal and grant whatever remedy it considers fair in the circumstances which does not involve overturning an academic judgement. - 28.12.4 The decision and the reasons for the decision, with reference to any findings of fact, will be provided in writing to the student and his or her representative by Recorded Delivery normally within 10 working days of the decision being determined.
 If it is not possible to provide the decision and the reasons for the decision within this timescale, the student will be informed of the reason for the delay and a new timescale will be provided. - 28.12.5 Where an appeal is upheld, the University shall defray reasonable and proportionate incidental expenses necessarily incurred by the student in the process of pursuing an appeal. - 28.12.6 Incidental expenses are those which arose out of the pursuit of an appeal.
 They might include travelling expenses or photocopying expenses.
 Expenses should be reasonable and proportionate.
 The claim should be supported by evidence in the form of receipts.
 Where the claim relates to travel expenses, these should be at the lowest rate that could be obtained taking account of the circumstances of the claim. - 28.12.7 A claim for expenses should be made on a Complaints Expenses form and submitted to the Director of the Senate Office within 20 working days of the date of the letter of outcome of the appeal.